Galazzo-Brothers/Carlton.Base/src/Lab/Carlton.Core.Lab.Tests/README.md

 # Carlton.Core.Lab.Test

-Welcome to the unit test project for the Carlton.Core.Lab framework!
+Welcome to the unit test project for the `Carlton.Core.Lab` framework!
-The Carlton.Core.Lab unit test project is an essential component of the framework's development lifecycle.
+The `Carlton.Core.Lab.Tests` unit test project is an essential component of the framework's development lifecycle.
 It contains a comprehensive suite of unit tests designed to ensure the reliability, functionality, and performance of the framework's core features.

 ![C#](https://img.shields.io/badge/language-C%23-blue)
 ![ASP.NET](https://img.shields.io/badge/ASP.NET-blue)